Empire Kosher: Hatching and growing

 In addition, Empire offers a line of Organic products.
 The company recently launched a "Green Kosher" marketing campaign.

 Kashrut and processing

 A team of 65 rabbis oversee the kosher slaughter process in Mifflintown.
 The rabbis live in on-site dormitories during the week, and the plant has its own mikvah and shul.
-Empire poultry is raised, slaughtered and processed in accordance with the rules of kashrut, and is certified by the Orthodox Union and Rabbi Yechiel Babad, Tartikov Rav.
+Empire poultry is raised, slaughtered and processed in accordance with Jewish law, and is certified kosher by the Orthodox Union, Rabbi Yechiel Babad (the Tartikover Rav), and Rabbi Aaron Teitelbaum (the Nirbater Rav).
+Until 20 July 2020, kosher supervision was also provided by K'hal Adath Jeshurun (KAJ), an Orthodox Jewish congregation and synagogue located in the Washington Heights neighborhood of New York City.
+KAJ withdrew its kosher certification after a disagreement with Empire management.